Helmoes/markdown-notes/C programming.md

 # Bitfields
 - Lets you store how many bits an individual field will store.
+- Bitfields should be declared as unsigned int.
 ```c
 typedef struct {
 unsigned int low_pass_vcf:1;